ismbwp320/ismbwp320/README.md

 # Hi there, I'm Muhammad Ismail
-## :men_technologist: I'm a Full Stack Web Developer!
+## I'm a Full Stack Web Developer!
-- 🌱 I’m currently working on some React projeccts
+- 🌱 I’m currently working on React.
-- 🤝 I’m looking to collaborate with other content creators
+- 🤝 I’m looking to collaborate with other AWS
 ### Connect with me: